-IFRS 15 is effective from the current year and this has no impact on the Company.
+There are no new or amended Standards effective from the current year that impact the Company.

 2. Significant accounting policies

 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been applied consistently in the current year and the prior year.